omnidan/asv/README.md

 ### Binary Usage

-When running multiple versions of atom-shell, we can target them directly by asking `asv` for the binary path:
+When running multiple versions of electron/atom-shell, we can target them directly by asking `asv` for the binary path:

     $ asv bin 0.20.5
     /usr/local/asv/versions/0.20.5/bin/

-Start up atom-shell 0.20.5 regardless of the active version:
+Start up electron/atom-shell 0.20.5 regardless of the active version:

     $ asv use 0.20.5